sindresorhus/plur/readme.md

 Type: `number`

 The count to determine whether to use singular or plural.
+If omitted, defaults to plural.